 \section{Introduction}

-In Computer Science, when one is uniquely interested in a program's \mbox{input-output} behaviour, one tends to regard the computation steps as instantaneous, discrete state changes.
-These transition systems are usually viewed as graphs, whose vertices correspond to states and labelled edges represent the transitions between those states, which result from performing a certain program.
-This sort of systems is frequently modelled with recourse to Modal Logics \cite{modal_book}, where each program is associated with a modality.
-Furthermore, the extension to Propositional Dynamic Logic (\pdl) \cite{PDL1,PDL2} is well-known for allowing the construction of complex programs based on atomic actions.
-Namely, \pdl\ includes sequential programs -- $\alpha;\beta$ -- to perform first $\alpha$ then $\beta$, choice programs -- $\alpha\cup\beta$ -- for \mbox{non-deterministically} choosing between $\alpha$ or $\beta$, iteration programs -- $\alpha^*$ -- to run $\alpha$ a \mbox{non-deterministically} chosen number of times, and test programs -- $\varphi?$ -- to check that the formula $\varphi$ is satisfiable before proceeding (keep in mind that $\alpha$ and $\beta$ may themselves be complex programs!). \pdl\ has proved to be valuable in theoretical CS, Computational Linguistics and Artificial Intelligence.
+In Computer Science, when one is uniquely interested in a program's \mbox{input-output} behaviour, one tends to regard computation steps as instantaneous, discrete state changes.
+These transition systems are usually viewed as graphs, whose vertices correspond to states and labelled edges represent the transitions between those states, which result from running a certain program.
+Modelling and reasoning within such systems is commonly done resorting to Modal Logics (\ml) \cite{modal_book}, a collection of formal systems equipped with operators to express possibility and necessity, modalities which are associated with a program, and where the valuation of formulas is processed with regard to a specific state.
+The extension to Propositional Dynamic Logic (\pdl) \cite{PDL1,PDL2} is particularly well-known for allowing the construction of complex programs based on atomic actions.
+Namely, \pdl\ includes sequential programs -- $\alpha;\beta$ -- to perform first $\alpha$ then $\beta$, choice programs -- $\alpha\cup\beta$ -- for \mbox{non-deterministically} choosing between $\alpha$ or $\beta$, iteration programs -- $\alpha^*$ -- to run $\alpha$ a \mbox{non-deterministically} chosen number of times, and test programs -- $\varphi?$ -- to check that the formula $\varphi$ is satisfied before proceeding (keep in mind that $\alpha$ and $\beta$ may themselves be complex programs!). \pdl\ has proved to be valuable in theoretical CS, Computational Linguistics and Artificial Intelligence.

-As ordinary in Modal Logics, formulas in \pdl\ are also evaluated locally and can only take one of two values: True or False.
-Classically, as is well-known, the concepts ``not True'' and ``False'' are equivalent; gluts such as ``True and False'' lead to explosion and gaps such as ``neither True nor False'' are not allowed.
-The proposal of Belnap and Dunn consisted in admitting these scenarios, therefore allowing each formula to take one of four ($\mathbf{4}$) values: (only) True, (only) False, Neither (True nor False) or Both (True and False) \cite{belnap}.
+As ordinary in Modal Logics, formulas in \pdl\ are also evaluated locally and can only take one of two values: true or false.
+Classically, as is well-known, the concepts ``not true'' and ``false'' are equivalent; gluts such as ``true and false'' lead to explosion and gaps such as ``neither true nor false'' are not allowed.
+The proposal of Belnap and Dunn consisted in admitting these scenarios, therefore allowing each formula to take one of four ($\four$) values: (only) true, (only) false, neither (true nor false) or both (true and false) \cite{belnap}.
 Belnapian logics are both paraconsistent and paracomplete: the Principle of Explosion and the Principle of Excluded Middle are both dismissed.